gmculp/rNYCclean/README.md

 # rNYCclean
-R package for cleaning NYC addresses
+R package for cleaning NYC addresses that failed to geocode using NYC Department of City Planning's Geosupport software.

 ## Overview